lynnpepin/STDN/README.md

 //* *Choices are 'train', 'test', 'tiny', and 'tiny2'. (tiny is a small subset of test, tiny2 is a small subset of train.)*
 * **--test test\_dataset:** Test against this dataset.
 Defaults to 'test'.
 Choices are same as train\_dataset.
 * **-s save_filename**: Saves the model to ./hdf5s/save\_filename, overwriting any file that's there.
 Defaults to stdn(timestamp)\_weights.hdf5s.
+* **--initialepoch:** The epoch we start training from, useful for Early Stopping callbacks.
+Defaults to 0.

 ### Examples: